Travelling salesman problem: Heuristic and approximation algorithms

 Various heuristics and approximation algorithms, which quickly yield good solutions, have been devised.
-These include the Multi-fragment algorithm.
-Modern methods can find solutions for extremely large problems (millions of cities) within a reasonable time which are with a high probability just 2–3% away from the optimal solution.
+These include the multi-fragment algorithm.
+Modern methods can find solutions for extremely large problems (millions of cities) within a reasonable time which are, with a high probability, just 2–3% away from the optimal solution.

 Several categories of heuristics are recognized.

 Constructive heuristics

 The nearest neighbour (NN) algorithm (a greedy algorithm) lets the salesman choose the nearest unvisited city as his next move.
 This algorithm quickly yields an effectively short route.
-For N cities randomly distributed on a plane, the algorithm on average yields a path 25% longer than the shortest possible path.
-However, there exist many specially arranged city distributions which make the NN algorithm give the worst route.
+For N cities randomly distributed on a plane, the algorithm on average yields a path 25% longer than the shortest possible path; however, there exist many specially-arranged city distributions which make the NN algorithm give the worst route.
 This is true for both asymmetric and symmetric TSPs.
 Rosenkrantz et al. showed that the NN algorithm has the approximation factor $\Theta(\log |V|)$ for instances satisfying the triangle inequality.
-A variation of NN algorithm, called nearest fragment (NF) operator, which connects a group (fragment) of nearest unvisited cities, can find shorter routes with successive iterations.
-The NF operator can also be applied on an initial solution obtained by NN algorithm for further improvement in an elitist model, where only better solutions are accepted.
+A variation of the NN algorithm, called nearest fragment (NF) operator, which connects a group (fragment) of nearest unvisited cities, can find shorter routes with successive iterations.
+The NF operator can also be applied on an initial solution obtained by the NN algorithm for further improvement in an elitist model, where only better solutions are accepted.

-The bitonic tour of a set of points is the minimum-perimeter monotone polygon that has the points as its vertices; it can be computed efficiently by dynamic programming.
+The bitonic tour of a set of points is the minimum-perimeter monotone polygon that has the points as its vertices; it can be computed efficiently with dynamic programming.

 Another constructive heuristic, Match Twice and Stitch (MTS), performs two sequential matchings, where the second matching is executed after deleting all the edges of the first matching, to yield a set of cycles.
 The cycles are then stitched to produce the final tour.